kailash-manasarovar/statement/docs/timeline/2023/january.md

 ## Poisoning

 !!! danger "Crime alert"
+    - Drugging people without their knowledge is a crime.
+    - Drugging people and causing them serious injury by doing so is a crime.

 - On Monday 30th January I go to class as normal for 8pm.
 - The doctor, Joan, from the Dénia hospital attends his class which is scheduled before ours, 7-8pm.